 As I am pounding out Be Brave, I decided that I will actually give my creation to Venessa.
 I know she will be so excited about this!
-As excited as receiving a finger painting from a 4 year old!
+As exciting as receiving a finger painting from a 4-year-old!
 Similar skill level.

 A Challenge for a Perfectionist